What to expect from a DMV vision test

 Requiring you to wear corrective lenses

-Issuing a license for a shorter term so you may be retested sooner
+Issuing a license for a shorter term

-If you have a vision restriction on your license and get pulled over by a police officer when you aren’t wearing corrective lenses, you may be required to pay a fine.
+If you have one of these restrictions and get pulled over by a police officer without your corrective lenses, you may be required to pay a fine.
 In some states, driving without corrective lenses is even punishable by jail time — so don’t forget your glasses or contacts!

-Page updated January 2020
+Page published on Friday, January 10, 2020